h1ghl1kh7/dotfiles/config/nvim/README.md

-# My neovim config based on lazyvim
+# My neovim config with lazy